 VLOOKUP vs INDEX MATCH vs SQL vs VBA – today you are in for the ultimate Excel Showdown.
 The VLOOKUP Excel function is one of the most popular functions, around which there has always been much debate.
 You will most definitely find an article about this function on almost every Excel blog site out there that matters.
 Similarly there has been much argue about how efficient this function is, when compared to other combos like INDEX MATCH or DOUBLE TRUE VLOOKUPS.
 I have always wanted to put the dot over the “i” in at least the discussion around performance when using the VLOOKUP and the INDEX MATCH combo (VLOOKUP vs INDEX MATCH).

-What to do with your VLOOKUPs to significant gain in performance, and what to replace them with if you are looking to make the workbook more maintainable?
+What to do with your VLOOKUPs to significantly gain performance, and what to replace them with if you are looking to make your workbook more maintainable?
 How much performance will you actually gain?
 Hopefully here you will find answers to these questions.

 One additional thing I always wanted to bring into this discussion was the MS Query.
 Many Excel experts often forget to mention that when you need to lookup a lot of values within a certain table there is an approach almost as effective as any Excel trick out there – Microsoft Query (SQL).
 Excel features so call Query Tables which can execute OLEDB SQL queries on Excel data (worksheets treated like separate SQL Tables).